PradeepthiPathuri/Docker_reactfrontend/README.md

 🚀Swift Share is a lightweight and efficient file-sharing app built using Swift.
 It allows users to quickly and securely share files between devices over a local network or internet connection.
 Swift Share focuses on providing an easy-to-use interface with fast transfer speeds and robust security, making it ideal for anyone looking to send documents, images, videos, or any other types of files with ease.🚀📩

 ## Features
-Local and Remote File Sharing: Share files with devices on the same local network or over the internet.
+📩Local and Remote File Sharing: Share files with devices on the same local network or over the internet.
 Drag & Drop Interface: Easily drag files into the app for quick transfers.
 Fast Transfers: Optimized for fast and reliable file transfers, even with large files.
 Secure Connections: End-to-end encryption ensures your data is protected during transfer.